Google-Developer-Student-Clubs-TECB/Machine-Learning-Projects/README.md

 <!-- ------------------------------------------------------------------------------------------------------------------------------------------------------------- -->
 <div id="About"></div>

-# About❓
+# About
 Getting started with ML?
 What else would be better than Implementing it.
 So welcome ML Enthusiast.
-You are at the right place.😊

-GDSC TECB provide some awesome ML related projects to work upon and enhance your skills.
+You are at the right place.😊 GDSC TECB provide some awesome ML related projects to work upon and enhance your skills.

-The motive🎯 of this project is to help new learners like you to get familiar with Machine Learning
+The motive🎯 of this project is to help new learners like you to get familiar with Machine Learning.
 Happy coding.👍

 **So, What are you waiting for?**